IndEcol/country_converter/README.rst

 The country converter (coco) automates the conversion from different standards and version of country names.
 Internally, coco is based on a table specifying the different ISO and UN standards per country together with the official name and a regular expression which aim to match all English versions of a specific country name.
-In addition, coco includes classification based on UN-, EU-, OECD-membership, UN regions specifications, continents and various MRIO databases (see `Classification schemes`_ below).
+In addition, coco includes classification based on UN-, EU-, OECD-membership, UN regions specifications, continents and various MRIO and IAM databases (see `Classification schemes`_ below).

 Installation
 ------------